gorbunov8/url-xtractor/README.md

 ## Vision

 URL_xTractor is a robust tool for extracting large amounts of URL data from Excel files, simplifying data preprocessing for machine learning applications.
-Its customizability and user-friendly design make it ideal for efficient and large-scale data extraction tasks.
+Optimal for efficient and large-scale data extraction tasks.